 Through their videos, Simon and Martina share with their viewers what it’s like to travel to different countries and give them a glimpse of the beautiful aspects of each country that they visit.
 And all the while, they are completely relatable with their outgoing, funny, and positively radiant selves.
 Furthermore, they have not only taught me to truly appreciate different cultures, but they have inspired me to be true to myself, step out of my comfort zone, and remain optimistic even in the face of adversities.
 And these are things that I will be forever grateful for.

-Without further ado, I would like to share with you, my dear readers, Simon and Martina’s advice, perspectives, and opinions on traveling:
+Without further ado, here are Simon and Martina’s advice, perspectives, and opinions on traveling:

 Many thanks again to Simon and Martina for taking part in this blog segment!